cpjanssen/autoui-open-data-initiative.github.io/index.md

 In light of these benefits, we have taken steps to integrate Open Science principles into our research practices, aiming to lead by example within the automotive user research community.

+## Towards Open Science

+**Every step** toward greater transparency in research is valuable, contributing incrementally to the overall integrity and reproducibility of scientific work.
+It's important to recognize and celebrate each step taken, even if complete openness is not immediately achieved.
+Here are three levels of engagement with open science practices:

+- **Minimal Guidelines**:
+  - **Document methods and results**: Even if data cannot be shared, detailed documentation of research methods and results can be invaluable.
+  - **Acknowledge limitations**: Clearly state any restrictions on data sharing and transparency, explaining the reasons behind them.

+- **Appropriate Open Science**:
+  - **Share data when possible**: When permissible, share data in a trusted repository, ensuring it is de-identified and secure.
+  - **Use open-access platforms**: Publish findings in open-access journals or platforms to make the research accessible to a broader audience.

+- **Perfect Open Science**:
+  - **Full data and code availability**: Share all research data, code, and materials necessary to replicate the study.
+  - **Engage in pre-registration**: Register study protocols in advance to enhance the credibility of the research.

 ## Practical Tips for Embracing Open Science

 Following the guidelines we shared for the [AutomotiveUI '24 conference](https://www.auto-ui.org/24/authors/open-science/), here are practical tips to incorporate Open Science into your research workflow: